dhananjaygr/Demosecurityinwiz/100-Foundation/DSPM: Step-by-step Custom Classifier Lab.md

 We’re going to work through several custom classifiers so that you get a good feel for what we can detect and how to configure the rules.
 We will have several scenarios where we need to define either a data match rule or a metadata match rule.
 We will also see how to leverage findings from these rules to create controls that solve for more complex problems.
 So let’s get started!

-In this lab, we will develop custom data classifiers to generate findings in either the CSAPROD or WizLabs test environment.
-Consider the scenarios and exercises and use ChatGPT or another RegEx tool to define matching text.
+In this lab, we will develop custom data classifiers to generate findings in either the WizLabs environment.

+Consider the scenarios and exercises and use a tool like [RegEx 101](https://regex101.com/) (be sure to select the Golang flavor to match with our implementation) to define matching text.
 Because we perform data sampling, set the alert threshold to 1 and specify the data classifier severity at high or critical, as you see fit in the scenario.

 For a refresher on some of the DSPM features in Wiz, see the following: